chinmoykalita/passgen-django/README.md

                            Quit the server with CONTROL-C.

-Navigate to http:127.0.0.1:8000/ in your brouwser and enjoy..
+Navigate to http:127.0.0.1:8000/ in your browser and enjoy..

-Please contribute to this project to make it more powerfull.
+You can contribute to this project to make it more powerful.